-(Rs in Crore)

-Particulars For the year ended March 31, 2017 For the year ended March 31, 2016
+Particulars For the year ended For the year ended

-24. EMPLOYEE BENEFIT EXPENSE
+March 31, 2018 March 31, 2017

-Salaries, wages and bonus 576 629
+Salaries, wages and bonus (1) 625 576

-Contribution to provident and other funds (Refer Note 31) 45 46
+Contribution to provident and other funds (Refer Note 31) 45 45

-Share based compensation (1) 23 22
+Share based compensation (2) 25 23

-Staff welfare expenses (2) 78 77
+Staff welfare expenses (1) 81 78

-Total 722 774
+Total 776 722

-(1) The Company offers equity-based award plans to its employees, officers and directors through its parents, Vedanta Resources Plc.
-[Vedanta Resources Long-Term Incentive Plan ("LTIP"), Employee Share Ownership Plan ("ESOP") and Performance Share Plan ("PSP")] collectively referred as 'VR PLC ESOP' scheme and Vedanta Limited [Vedanta Limited - Employee Stock Option Scheme ("Vedanta Limited-ESOS")].
+- (1) Includes Corporate social responsibility expenditure of Rs 3 Crore and Rs 10 Crore (March 31,2017: Rs 2 Crore and Rs 9 Crore) towards salaries, wages and bonus and Staff welfare expenses respectively.
+Also, Refer note 34. - (2)The Company offers equity-based award plans to its employees, officers and directors through its holding Company, Vedanta Resources Plc.
+[Vedanta Resources Long-Term Incentive Plan ("LTIP"), Employee Share Ownership Plan ("ESOP") and Performance Share Plan ("PSP")] collectively Referred as 'Vedanta Resources Plc ESOP' scheme and Vedanta Limited [Vedanta Limited Employee Stock Option Scheme ("Vedanta Limited- ESOS")].

-During the year, share- based incentives arrangement under VR PLC ESOP scheme and ESOS of Vedanta limited (introduced effective December 2016) are provided to the defined management group.
-The maximum value of shares that can be awarded to members of the defined management group is calculated by reference to the individual fixed salary and share-based remuneration consistent with local market practice.
-ESOP scheme of VR Plc. and Vedanta limited are both tenure and performance based share schemes.
+During the year, share- based incentives arrangement under Vedanta Resource PLC ESOP scheme and ESOS of Vedanta Limited (introduced effective December 2016) are provided to the defined management group.
+The maximum value of shares that can be awarded to members of the defined management group is calculated by Reference to the individual fixed salary and share-based remuneration consistent with local market practice.
+ESOP scheme of Vedanta Resource Plc. and Vedanta Limited are both tenure and performance based share schemes.
 The awards are indexed to and settled by Parent's shares (Vedanta Resources Plc. shares or Vedanta Ltd shares as defined in the scheme).
 The awards have a fixed exercise price denominated in Parent's functional currency (10 US cents per share in case of Vedanta Resources Plc. and Re.1 in case of Vedanta Limited), the performance period of each award is three years and is exercisable within a period of six months from the date of vesting beyond which the option lapses.